-Mahjong is a tile-based game invented in China during the rule of the Qing dynasty.
+Mahjong is a tile-based multiplayer card game invented in China during the rule of the Qing dynasty.
 The game began to spread across the world at the beginning of the 20th century.
 It is played by four players, though in places like Japan, South Korea and Southeast Asia, a three-player version of the game is also played.

 In the 1920s, Mahjong games gained immense popularity in Britain as well as the USA, where new rules were added to the game.
 An American citizen named Joseph P. Babcock, who lived in Shanghai, started exporting Mahjong sets to the United States from China.
 He also simplified the game rules to suit Western players by publishing a document titled “The Official American Rules,” which resulted in huge popularity of the game in the Western world.
 However, in the UK, the game still remains true to the Chinese rules.